UT-RAM/viki/docs/userguide.rst

     ping 192.168.1.1

 If the connection was succesful you should see several ping statistics appearing on screen.
 Otherwise you'll get a message saying it is unreachable.
+If you are having trouble connecting to the drone through a virtual machine check out :ref:`virtualbox`.

 Starting the framework
 """"""""""""""""""""""